-Ensuring ease of entry of search dogs into Ireland is of paramount importance given that Ireland has limited urban search and rescue capability163 and that both medium and heavy urban search and rescue civil protection modules for Host Nation Support are required to have the capacity to use search dogs.164 regulate the entry of animals into Ireland.165 The Act will be repealed on commencement of the Animal Health and Welfare Act 2013.
+Ensuring ease of entry of search dogs into Ireland is of paramount importance given that Ireland has limited urban search and rescue capability and that both medium and heavy urban search and rescue civil protection modules for Host Nation Support are required to have the capacity to use search dogs.

-The Diseases of Animals Act 1966 grants a Government Minister a wide range of powers to
+The Diseases of Animals Act 1966 grants a Government Minister a wide range of powers to regulate the entry of animals into Ireland.
+The Act will be repealed on commencement of the Animal Health and Welfare Act 2013.